travis-ci/docs-travis-ci-com/blog/_posts/2012-09-13-an-update-on-the-sites-availability.md

 layout: post
 ---
 As I'm sure you've noticed, Travis CI wasn't doing its best recently.
-The site kept being unavailable in unregular intervals.
+The site kept being unavailable at irregular intervals.
 We're sorry for these unavailabilities, and we wanted to keep you in the loop of what has happened and what we've done about it.
 Or rather, what we're still doing about it.